ibm-cloud-docs/solution-tutorials/gather-visualize-analyze-iot-data.md

 {:tip: .tip}
 {:pre: .pre}

-# Gather, visualize, and analyze IoT data
+# Gather, visualize, analyze and detect anomalies in IoT data
 {: #gather-visualize-analyze-iot-data}
 This tutorial walks you through setting up an IoT device, gathering data in the {{site.data.keyword.iot_short_notm}}, exploring data and creating visualizations and then using advanced machine learning services to analyze data and detect anomalies in the historical data.
 {:shortdesc}